ppy/osu-wiki/wiki/Tournaments/CIC/2014/en.md

 ### Semifinals and onwards

 1. Every mod must be picked during the match.
-2. In a cycle of 4 mod types (consisting of No Mod&Free Mod, Hidden, DoubleTime and HardRock) each of them must be played within 4 matches.
+2. In a cycle of 4 mod types (consisting of No Mod&Free Mod, Hidden, Double Time and Hard Rock) each of them must be played within 4 matches.
    - Mods that have been used during the cycle are not allowed to be picked until the cycle ends.
 3. 1st map picker will be determined through `!roll` command with highest point.